Skip to main content

 pnpm test

 Pin runtime and framework versions in CI policy files, not just local docs.
-If defaults change upstream and your CI doesn’t enforce engines, someone merges a time bomb on a Friday.
+If defaults change upstream and your CI doesn't enforce engines, someone merges an incompatibility on a Friday afternoon and nobody notices until Monday morning's deploy fails.

 Security Wave: ICS/OT Advisories, KEV Adds, and Commodity Web Exploits

-This was the high-signal section of the week.
-Multiple charging/industrial advisories reported severe auth and control weaknesses, plus CISA KEV catalog growth and fresh webapp exploit disclosures.
+This was the highest-signal section of the week.
+Multiple charging infrastructure and industrial advisories reported severe auth and control weaknesses, CISA expanded the KEV catalog, and fresh webapp exploit disclosures landed.

 Advisory / SourceAffectedSeverity / TypePractical action